whokilleddb/ghosted/README.md

 	f_info);
 ```

+This code uses the `FILE_DISPOSITION_INFORMATION` structure with the `DeleteFile` field set to `TRUE`.
+This deletes the file as soon as the handle to the file is closed.

 If the function is successful, the handle to the open file iis returned.

 ### Reading Bytes

+Nex

 ### Fetch Sections